 Frequently Asked Questions

 No. Generally, you will pay a percentage of the bond amount, which is based largely on your financial strength.
-However, some contract bonds require you to pay a percentage of the full contract amount.
+However, some construction bonds (e.g. bid bonds and performance bonds) require you to pay a percentage of the full contract amount.
 You can apply online and get a firm quote.

 The bond size and your likelihood of causing bond claims are used to calculate premium.
 Bond companies determine your odds of causing claims by looking at your line of work, personal credit and industry experience.
 Keep in mind, you’re responsible to pay for bond claims in full (including legal costs).
 Find out additional reasons why you should avoid bond claims at all costs.